Getting the COVID-19 vaccination

 Why should I get vaccinated against COVID-19?

-When enough people in the community are immunised, it's more difficult for the virus to spread.
-This helps to protect people who are too young or too old to be vaccinated and those who can't be vaccinated for health reasons.
+When enough people in the community become immunised, it is more difficult for the virus to spread.
+This helps to protect people who are too young or too old to get vaccinated and those who cannot get vaccinated for health reasons.

 BOOK YOUR VACCINATION — Use the COVID-19 Vaccine Clinic Finder to book your COVID vaccination or booster.